covideducationrecovery/beta-website/visualizations.md

 ---
 layout: default
 title: Visualizations of the global education recovery
+description: Explore a range of interactive views of our data, with the most up-to-date information we have.
 permalink: /visualizations/
 redirect_from:
   - /maps/
+  - /maps
   - /graphs/
+  - /graphs
 style: |
   .card::hover {
     background-color: #00000080;